 - The teacher’s planning period is the last period of the day.
 You no longer have students, so you go to the office to see if you are dismissed, and no one is there or answering the phone.

 - The art teacher comes into your class, and they tell you that they got the class and that you don’t need to be there anymore.

 If you ever find yourself in a situation where you are unsure of what you are supposed to be doing please do the following to ensure that you are fulfilling your duties.

 - Do not leave campus until you are dismissed by your point of contact or an administrator.
 It is possible that the school may want to reassign your role or change your responsibilities during the day.

 - Always fully follow each school’s check-out procedure.

-- If you are attempting to follow the school’s check-in/check-out procedure but your point of contact or administrators are not available, contact Swing support at (650) 413-9268 or email@example.com
+- If you are attempting to follow the school’s check-in/check-out procedure but your point of contact or administrators are not available, text Swing support at (650) 413-9268.

 - Never leave students unattended, unless students are officially dismissed from class, or you are relieved by a qualified adult.
 If you do not know if the adult is qualified, do not leave.